Foundation for Rural Service

 Proceeds from these events benefit the NTCA Rural Broadband PAC administrative fund, the Rural Telecommunications Administrative Fund (RTAF), and NTCA advocacy efforts.

 These tours showcase New Orleans and its surrounding areas.
 Register for tours when you register for the meeting.
-Tour registrations are taken on a first-come, first-served basis.
+Tour registrations are taken on a first-come, first-served basis. *To be placed on the wait list for sold out tours, please contact us.
 Tours that do not meet the minimum number of attendees will be cancelled by NTCA and refunded; you will be notified prior to the conference.
 Tour registrations are nonrefundable after January 4, 2019.

 Tour 1: Crescent City Connection

 9:00 a.m. – 2:00 p.m.